sonofhypnos/PlotKelly/README.md

 Quickly hacked together.
 If I am still using this in the future I might merge pull requests.

 ## install
-Should work on linux and possibly Mac as long as git and python>=3.8 (including virtualenvironment for your python) are installed.
+Should work on linux and possibly macOS as long as git and python>=3.8 (including virtualenvironment for your python) are installed.

 run: